yigitatesh/gta_san_andreas_autonomous_driving/README.md

 Autonomous driving in the game "Grand Theft Auto San Andreas"

 # Summary
-Includes some different techniques and models for autonomous driving from simple road lane detector model to CNN models.
+Includes some different techniques and models for autonomous driving from simple road lane detector model to CNN models. <br>
 There are two models now:

 ## Simple Car model